 History of Mumbai

-People & Culture of Mumbai
+People and Culture of Mumbai

-Things to do in Mumbai
+Things to Do in Mumbai

-Food & Shopping in Mumbai
+Food and Shopping in Mumbai

-Accommodation options in Mumbai
+Accommodation in Mumbai

 For travellers wanting to know how to reach Mumbai, there are many options.
 The city is well-connected not only via road and railway but also by flights.
 Being one of the major cities in India, there are innumerable options for hotels.
 Some of the top hotels in Mumbai are The Taj Mahal Palace, The Oberoi and JW Marriot Hotel where travellers can find a comfortable stay and excellent facilities.

 There is so much to see in Mumbai.

 Plan your holiday now with our travel experts!